Description:

 The Cloverleaf knot is the most common

 design used in Chinese Macrame.
-You need to
+It's a very

 knots.

-On this page I not only describe the 3-loop
+On this page I not only describe the traditional

 Practice tying each variation several